Federated Robustness Propagation: Sharing Robustness in Heterogeneous Federated Learning

-We start with a typical FL setting: a finite set of distributions $\cD_i$ for $i\in [C]$, from which a set of datasets $\{D_k\}_{k=1}^K$ are sampled and distributed to $K$ users' devices.
-The users from distinct domains related with $\cD_i$ expect to optimize objectives like \cref{eq:AT_ST_loss}.
-Some users can afford AT training (\emph{AT users}, $q_k = 0.5$) when the remaining users cannot afford and use standard training (\emph{ST users}, $q_k = 0$).
-If the two groups of users train models separately, the models of ST users will be much less robust than those of AT ones.
-Note that data exchange among users is forbidden according to the the FL setting for privacy concerns.
+We start with a typical FL setting: a finite set of non-identical distributions $\cD_i$ for $i\in [C]$, from which a set of datasets $\{D_k\}_{k=1}^K$ are sampled and distributed to $K$ users' devices.
+The users from distinct domains related with $\cD_i$ expect to learn together while optimize different objectives due to resource constraints: Some users can afford AT training (\emph{AT users} from group $S$) whereas the remaining users cannot afford and use standard training (\emph{ST users} from group $T$).
 The goal of \emph{federated robustness propagation (FRP)} is to transfer the robustness from AT users to ST users at minimal computation and communication costs while preserve data locally.
 Formally, the FRP objective minimizes:

-where $\vq\triangleq[q_1, \dots, q_K]$.
-Note that different from FAT \cite{zizzo2020fat}, FRP assumes that $D_k$ sampled from different distributions and that there are at least one zero entry in $\vq$.
-In the federated setting, each user's model is trained separately when initialized by a global model, and is aggregated to a global model at the end of each epoch.
-A popular aggregation technique is FedAvg~\cite{mcmahan2017communicationefficient}, which averages parameters by $f= {1\over K} \sum_{k=1}^K a_k f_k$ with normalization coefficients $a_k$ proportional to $|D_k|$.

-Remarkably, \cref{eq:FRP} formalizes two types of common user heterogeneity in FL.
-The first one is the \emph{hardware heterogeneity} where users' varying computation budgets result in sparsity of $\vq$.
-A node of tight computation budget, e.g., smartphone, may join FL with $q=0$, while a powerful one, e.g., desktop computer, uses $q=0.5$ \cite{hard2019federated}.
-Besides, \emph{data heterogeneity} is represented as $\cD_i$ differing by $i$.
-We limit our discussion as the common feature distribution shift (on $x$) in contrast to the label distribution shift (on $y$), as previously considered in \cite{li2020fedbn}.
-Such distribution shift often happens when users are distributed across different environments, e.g., sensor data collected indoor and outdoor.